LGBTQ culture in Chicago: 21st century

 In 2004 Illinois fully banned discrimination based on sexual orientation through the Illinois Human Rights Act.
 In 2007, the Center on Halsted opened its doors on Halsted Street and Waveland Avenue, bringing in over one thousand people per day.

-The 2006 Gay Games were held in Chicago from July 15 – July 22, 2006.
+The 2006 Gay Games were held in Chicago from July 15–22, 2006.

 Illinois in the 21st century passed a flurry of acts to further protect LGBT rights.
 In 2010, the Safe School Improvement Act was passed, prohibiting bullying or violence on the basis of discrimination, including for sexual and gender identity.
 In 2013, Illinois Governor Pat Quinn signed off on the Religious Freedom and Marriage Fairness Act.
 In doing this, Illinois became the 16th state to fully allow same-sex marriage.
 The first couple to do so were Vernita Gray, and her partner, Patricia Ewert, marrying on November 27, 2013.

 Recently, in 2019, Lori Lightfoot became at age 56 the first black woman and gay mayor of Chicago.
 She was inaugurated on May 20, 2019.

 In June 2019, the Midwest's first drag-centered festival, Chicago Is a Drag Festival, was founded.